winitzki/scall/tutorial/programming_dhall.md

 let Functor = λ(F : Type → Type) → { fmap : ∀(a : Type) → ∀(b : Type) → (a → b) → F a → F b }
 ```

 Here is a `Functor` evidence value for `List`.
-The `fmap` function is already available in the Dhall standard prelude:
+The required `fmap` method is already available in the Dhall standard prelude:

 ```dhall
 let functorList : Functor List = { fmap = https://prelude.dhall-lang.org/List/map }